chkp-edenf/mcp-testrail/README.md

 To use the TestRail MCP server in Cursor with Claude:

 1. Start the server locally with `npm run start`
-  - Please run `npm run install` and `npm run build`, before you execute the command
+  - Please run `npm install` and `npm run build`, before you execute the command
   - Please set up your .env based on the .env.example file as a reference.
 2. The server will run on `http://localhost:8080/sse`
 3. In Cursor, navigate to the MCP Servers section and add the TestRail server